keya-desai/Artificial-Intelligence/Minesweeper/Readme.md

 2. **[CSP](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem) Solver:** This solver uses inference to solve the game like humans.
 The information is stored in a knowlege base which is updated after every move.
 Using CSP, inferences are made from the new knowledge.

-3. **Partial Information CSP Solver[Bonus]:** In this environment, the on openning a cell, the information received is accurate but the but it will be revealed with some probability.
+3. **Partial Information CSP Solver[Bonus]:** In this environment, on opening a cell, the information received is accurate but the but it will be revealed with some probability.
 This is an extension to the CSP solver.